odufour7/Shape/README.md

 ## Citation

-If you use `shapes`, we encourage you to cite or reference this work as you would any other scientific research.
+If you use `lemon`, we encourage you to cite or reference this work as you would any other scientific research.
 The package is a result of a huge amount of time and effort invested by the authors.
 Citing us allows us to measure the impact of the research and encourages others to use the library.

 Cite us:
 ```
 @software{dufour_2025_14906931,
     author    = {Dufour, Oscar and Stapelle, Maxime and Nicolas, Alexandre},
-    title     = {Shapes - Realistic Crowd Generator and Simulation},
+    title     = {LEMON - Realistic Crowd Generator and Simulation},
     month     = {jun},
     year      = {2025},
     publisher = {Zenodo},